-The nic.at Whois-database is a copyrighted database.
-Single domain queries are have been made available to the internet community and are free of charge until further notice. nic.at has the sole right to duplicate, disperse, submit or publish the database or parts of it.
+The nic.at WHOIS database is a copyrighted database.
+Single domain queries are available to the Internet community free of charge until further notice. nic.at retains the exclusive right to copy, distribute, transmit or communicate the database or parts of the database to the public.